Applications are reviewed each spring. If you have any questions, please contact Harry Swartz.

 Has the University Honors Program played an important role in your education at KU?
 Would you like to help other high-ability students decide to come to KU, and help make sure that they succeed once they arrive?
 Do you remember how important it was to speak to our best and brightest students when you were trying to make your college decision?
-Give back to the Honors Program by joining its talented, enthusiastic corps of Honors Ambassadors.
+Give back to Honors by joining its talented, enthusiastic corps of Honors Ambassadors.

-As the Honors Program identifies and recruits high-ability prospective students, Honors Ambassadors play an important role in making those students and their families feel comfortable at KU.
+As the Honors program identifies and recruits high-ability prospective students, Honors Ambassadors play an important role in making those students and their families feel comfortable at KU.
 Accordingly, ambassadors are asked to assist with a number of recruiting events.
-Involvement can range from speaking one-on-one with prospective students about your academic field and experience with the Honors Program to giving brief presentations on your experience to larger groups of students and parents.
+Involvement can range from speaking one-on-one with prospective students about your academic field and experience with Honors to giving brief presentations on your experience to larger groups of students and parents.

 Ambassadors must have strong communication skills and feel comfortable speaking to other students in a variety of structured and unstructured settings.

-Honors Ambassadors work closely with the Honors Program staff in planning information sessions and welcome receptions held in Nunemaker Center.
-Honors Ambassadors help to represent the Honors Program at various campus recruitment events.
+Honors Ambassadors work closely with the Honors program staff in planning information sessions and welcome receptions held in Nunemaker Center.
+Honors Ambassadors help to represent the Honors program at various campus recruitment events.
 The time commitment for this program varies depending on the student's schedule.
 Honors Ambassadors have flexibility in determining their level of participation in events and programs.